rafaelab/BadHonnefSchool2025/README.md

-# BadHonnefSchool2025
+# Quantum gravity effects on astroparticle propagation
 Material for the lecture series "Quantum gravity effects on astroparticle propagation".
 School "Searching for Quantum Gravity in the Sky".
-Bad Honnef, 2025
+Bad Honnef, Germany, February 2025.